simon-wolf/blog/_posts/2025-08-09-six-months-in-and-out-of-the-saddle.md

 ## The Next Six Months

 I can't predict what the next six months will hold but I'm anticipating that I'll carry on with CrossFit and, for the next couple of months at least, focus more on running than Zwift whilst the weather (hopefully) remains good and the evenings are still light enough to run without worrying about lights and high-vis.
 But I expect that as soon as the weather turns I'm going to get back into Zwift.

-Perhaps, like a lot of other people, Zwift will be a seasonal thing for me and there is nothing wrong with that.
+For me, like it is for a lot of people I imagine, it looks like Zwift may be a seasonal thing.